 Facilities include roadside parking, a pit toilet, and dispersed campsites.

-TRAILHEAD ACCESS: Turn off state highway 970 onto the Teanaway Road, follow it up the North Fork Teanaway to the end of the pavement, take a right onto FS Road 9737 for about 2 miles and then take another right on 9703 (Stafford Creek) and follow it to the end of the road where you’ll find the trailhead for both Iron Bear and Miller Peak trails.
+From Cle Elum, WA follow Highway 903/W for 2 miles.
+Continue straight onto Highway 10/ 970 and follow for 6.5 miles.
+Turn left on Teanaway Road North Fork and follow for 13 miles.
+Take a right onto Forest Road 9737, go about 2 miles and then take another right on 9703 (Stafford Creek) and follow it to the end of the road where you’ll find the trailhead for both Iron Bear and Miller Peak trails.